India currently has around 222 Lakh Metric Tonnes (LMT) of wheat and approximately 380 LMT of rice, taking the total food stock to about 602 LMT.

 - Horticulture production reached 362.08 million tonnes, surpassing foodgrain output and indicating a structural shift towards high-value crops.

-- India ranks among the top producers globally, being largest producer of pulses (25.68 MT) and millets, 2nd largest producer of rice, wheat and fruits and vegetables.
+- India ranks among the top producers globally, being largest producer of pulses (25.68 MT), rice (according to Union Agriculture Minister’s statements) and millets, 2nd largest producer of wheat and fruits and vegetables.

 - Leadership in High-Value Crops with 1st in spices and coconut production and 2nd in sugarcane, cotton, and tea production.